-1. Panda 101: An overview of what Panda is and how it works
+1. Press Release SEO 101: An Overview of what Panda is and How It Works

 Panda is an algorithm used by Google that puts higher quality websites at the top of the search results list, while lower quality, lower quality websites are forced to the bottom of the search pile.

 The filter is ultimately designed to remove web spam.
 Why did Google do this?
 Was it to make small businesses and PR Firms feel their mighty wrath?
 Well, no.

 For years, companies and organizations were able to send out keyword-stuffed press releases filled with links to their site, and Google would treat this as a ‘recommendation’ – and accordingly bump up the company’s site (or that particular press release) in the search rankings.

 Thus, Google search results quickly became flush with spammy press releases with titles like ‘Cheap Canadian Prescription Drugs Sold Here’, and the like.
 It started to become difficult for the average user to separate the wheat from the chaff, and press releases started to become less about journalistic integrity and more about search engine exposure.

 Panda’s smart.
 It looks at a press release, blog, or website, and makes sure that it is a piece of genuine content.
 In other words, it makes sure that the content was written to influence human readers, and not search engine bots and crawlers.

 So are press releases done for?